agplusman/kata-gpt/kata.md

 Provide reasons and trade-offs and justify the decision.
 Explain your reasoning.

 D. Risk Assessment
-Output a table 4: Risk Assessments - for each of the top 3 Architectural Characteristics (along y-axis) examine the risk against each component (along x-axis).
-Risk is assessed by multiplying the Impact of Risk (1 to 3)  by Likelihood of Risk Occurring (1 to 3).
-Label as L (low 1-2), M (medium 3-4), H (high 6-9).
-For High risk suggest in bullet points risk mitigation changes or enhancements to certain areas and approximate cost implication.
+Output Table 4: Risk Assessments - Map the top 3 Architectural Characteristics on the y-axis and components on the x-axis.
+Assess risk by multiplying the impact (1 to 3) by the likelihood (1 to 3) of occurrence.
+Label risks as L (low 1-2), M (medium 3-4), H (high 6-9).
+For high risks, list mitigation strategies, enhancements, and cost implications in bullet points.

-Part D2: Provide 1 to 2 fitness functions in pseudo-code for EACH high risk COMPONENT so we can govern and automate with operational, structural and process measures.
-Provide some chaos engineering solutions too.
+For each high-risk component, provide 1 to 2 fitness functions in pseudo-code to enable governance and automation across operational, structural, and process measures.
+Also, include chaos engineering solutions.

 E. Architecture as Code
 (for the next section Output in code - ask the user if they want the code format for (s)Structurizr, (a)ArchiMate, (m)Marmaid.js )